 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin with thicker sides; we also cap the fill volume well below the visual rim to keep the axle weight within legal limits.
-We use a lowboy to set this low-wall unit.
-We also handle mixed loads through our general construction debris service for your project.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a heavier floor plate.
+For these jobs, we route a reinforced 30-yard bin via lowboy to ensure structural integrity: we cap the fill volume well below the visual rim to keep axle weight legal.
+This low-wall setup protects your driveway while handling dense materials.
+We also offer a general construction debris service for your remaining mixed project loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight schedules; the roll-off shouldn’t slow anyone down.
-Dispatch coordinates same-day haul-out to match the crew’s demobilization window, pulling the container before inspection or gutter reinstall so the driveway’s clear for the homeowner.
-East Baton Rouge crews route it right the first time!
+Tear-offs run on tight schedules; the roll-off shouldn’t linger.
+Dispatch coordinates a same-day swap-out around the crew’s demobilization window, freeing the driveway for inspection or gutter reinstall before the homeowner walks the site — standard service across East Baton Rouge!